BatchDebug/this/README.md

 ### 🔍 **Privacy First**
 - We don’t track you.
 - We don’t store your searches.
+(Unless you enable "Remember Recent Searches")
 - We don’t build profiles on you.

 ### 🚀 **Fast & Focused**